IMS-coding-projects/M431/docs/source/Writerside/topics/inform.md

 ## User Story
 As a user, I want:
 - to be able to watch YouTube videos. (does it load...)
+- to be able to listen to YouTube music. (does it play...)
-- to be able to download YouTube videos. (does it download...)
+- to be able to download YouTube videos / music. (does it download...)
-- to have a uptime of 99.9% (is it always online...)
+- to have an uptime of 99.9% (is it always online...)
 - to have a secure connection to the website. (https)
 - to have a fast connection to the website. (under 2 seconds)
 - to be able to see the comments of a video.
 - to be able to see the description of a video.
+- to be able to see the artist and duration of a song.